 #7: Fuzzy Pink Snow Boots (Fleece-Lined Comfort, Hot Pavement Protection)

-How to make them: Trace your dog’s paw on paper, add 0.5 inches around the edges.
-Cut two fleece rectangles (3×4 inches for small dogs, adjust for larger breeds), one textured yoga mat sole piece.
-Hot glue the sole to bottom fleece, fold top piece over like a taco, and secure with a 6-inch velcro strap across the top.
-The ribbed yoga mat texture grips tile floors while soft fleece padding cushions each step.
+How to make them: I traced my dog’s paw onto some paper and added 0.5 inches around the edges.
+I cut two fleece rectangles ( 3×4 for small dogs and adjust up from there for bigger dogs) and one textured yoga mat piece (sole).
+I hot glued the sole to the bottom piece of fleece, folded the other piece over like a taco and attached it to the bottom piece with a 6-inch velcro strap across the top.
+The ribbed texture of the yoga mat grips the tile but the fleece is soft enough to cushion his little paws.

 Bailey walked across 130°F pool deck without his usual frantic hopping—he trotted straight to his orthopedic dog bed like nothing happened.
 The fuzzy pink material matches your blush living room pillows, so nobody knows they’re homemade.
 They lasted 35 walks before the velcro wore out (easy replacement).
 Tighten straps until you can fit one finger underneath—Max stopped trying to shake them off after day two.
 Hand wash with dog shampoo between adventures, air dry overnight.